Remote air quality and CO2 monitoring

 A picture paints a thousand words and the art of remote monitoring is to make identifying alarms quick and easy.

-Using emoji's for a high level overview is ideal for managing air quality devices that have multiple sensors.
+Using emoji for a high level overview is ideal for managing air quality devices that have multiple sensors.

-Spook emoji's are able to be expanded to focus on the individual monitored conditions of different equipment types.
+Spook emoji are able to be expanded to focus on the individual monitored conditions of different equipment types and multi-function sensors.

 Trend analysis

-Unlike traditional data loggers that track readings for a limited amount of time, Spook retains sensor readings in perpetuity.
+Unlike traditional data loggers that track readings for a limited amount of time, OmniWatch stores sensor readings in perpetuity to allow for greater trend analysis accuracy.

 CO2